jsiegenthaler/homebridge-eosstb/README.md

 #### Mandatory

 * **deviceId**: The unique set-top box physical device id, in Switzerland, Belgium and the Netherlands this is in the format 3C36E4-EOSSTB-001234567890.
-Other countries may be the same.
+Other countries are similar.
 Required to identify the set-top box in your network, as multiple boxes can exist.
 Review the Homebridge log to see your deviceId, it is displayed shortly after a Homebridge restart.
 Mandatory for a device configuration.

 #### Optional